 Phase coexistence is an essential feature of systems with a first-order phase transition.
-Consider for example Fig. 1.
+Consider for example figure 1.
 This shows the energy density as a function of the temperature, in the infinite-volume limit, for the four-dimensional gauge theory that we will study in this paper.
-The blue curve indicates homogeneous states with energy density $\overline{\mathcal{E}}$, which we measure in units of the microscopic scale in the gauge theory Λ .
-In the canonical ensemble there is a first-order phase transition at a critical temperature T_c indicated by the dashed, vertical line.
-The thermodynamically preferred, lowest-free energy states at $T > T_c$ lie on the upper branch and have energies above that of point D. Similarly, at $T < T_c$ the preferred states are on the lower branch with energies below that of point E. States between points A and D, and between B and E, are locally but not globally thermodynamically stable.
-Finally, states between points A and B are locally thermodynamically unstable.
+The blue curve indicates homogeneous states with energy density $\overline{\mathcal{E}}$ , which we measure in units of the microscopic scale in the gauge theory $\Lambda$ .
+In the canonical ensemble there is a first-order phase transition at a critical temperature $T_c$ indicated by the dashed, vertical line.
+The thermodynamically preferred, lowest-free energy states at $T > T_c$ lie on the upper branch and have energies above that of point D. Similarly, at $T < T_c$ the preferred states are on the lower branch with energies below that of point E. States between points A and D, and between B and E, are locally but not globally thermodynamically unstable.
 The region between A and B is known as the "spinodal region".

 In the canonical ensemble, setting $T = T_c$ does not select a unique state.
-For this reason, it is convenient to work in the microcanonical ensemble, in which the control
+For this reason, it is convenient to work in the microcanonical ensemble, in which the control parameter is the energy instead of the temperature.
+In this case the preferred, maximumentropy configuration for energy densities between points D and E is well understood in

 Figure 1.
 Phase diagram in the infinite-volume limit.
-The dashed, vertical line indicates the critical temperature $T=T_c$.
+The dashed, vertical line indicates the critical temperature $T = T_c$ .
 The blue curve corresponds to homogeneous states.
 The red line corresponds to inhomogeneous, phase-separated states.
 Solid segments indicate locally dynamically stable states; dashed segments indicate unstable ones.
 The black curves with arrows indicate the sequence of maximum-entropy states as the average energy density $\overline{\mathcal{E}}$ decreases.
-In the canonical ensemble there is one first-order phase transition at which the system jumps between points D and E. In the microcanonical ensemble there are two second-order phase transitions at points D and E between homogeneous and inhomogeneous states.
+In the canonical ensemble there is one first-order phase transition at which the system jumps betweens points D and E. In the microcanonical ensemble there are two second-order phase transitions at points D and E between homogeneous and inhomogeneous states.